Mainstreet: Lyrics and music

-Classic Rock History critic Janey Roberts rated it as Seger's 7th best song, calling it "an ode to the romantic backstreets of hope and despair found on Springsteen’s classic 1975 work [Born to Run]."
+Classic Rock History critic Janey Roberts rated it as Seger's 7th best song, calling it "an ode to the romantic backstreets of hope and despair found on Springsteen's classic 1975 work [Born to Run]."

-It is in the key of D. During live performances the iconic Pete Carr guitar intro was replaced with a sax intro.
+It is in the key of E♭.
+During live performances, the iconic Pete Carr guitar intro was replaced with a sax intro.

 Personnel

 Credits are adapted from the liner notes of Seger's 1994 Greatest Hits compilation.